reselbob/-reselbob-temporal-version-control-short/README.md

 The [**V4**](https://github.com/reselbob/temporal-version-control-01/tree/V4) version makes another significant change.
 It changes the signature of all the activity functions.
 Activity functions in prior versions of the workflow took two parameters: editor and article, The V4 version takes a new approach and passes a single parameter which is a configuration object.
 The configuration object has properties for the editor, article and also a new piece of information, the publisher.
 The name of the publisher is declared as a command line argument when the Temporal client starts the workflow.
 If no publisher is declared, a default value of Anonymous is assigned as the name of the publisher.

-# Automatically running the scenarios
+# Automatically running the various version of the code

 This project ships with a bash script that will start a new version of the demonstration code at a set interval.